UoA-eResearch/On-Prem-SRE-UserGuide/docs/Roles_in_SRE.md

 Researcher - Project team member, working on the data.
 Has access to researcher virtual machines.

 Data Custodian - Person responsible for adding and managing the base dataset of a project.
-Can also adds/removes user accounts to the project and assigns roles to accounts.
+Can also add/remove user accounts to the project and assign roles to accounts.

-Ingress Approver - Person who vets and approves data that a Researcher wants to upload into the environment.
+Ingress Approver - Person who reviews and approves data that a Researcher wants to upload into the environment.

-Egress Approver - Person who vets and approves data that a Researcher wants to download from the environment.
+Egress Approver - Person who reviews and approves data that a Researcher wants to download from the environment.